ljhanson/content/venv_tricks.md

+---
-Title: Bash helper functions for venv
+title: Bash helper functions for venv
-Date: 2019-05-25
+date: 2019-05-25
+category: Python
+tags:
-Category: Python
+- Python
+- bash
-Tags: Python, bash, venv
+- venv
-Slug: bash-venv-functions
+slug: bash-venv-functions
-Author: L.J.
+author: L.J.
 Hanson
-Summary: Useful helper functions for venv
+summary: Useful helper functions for venv
+---

 Working with python, I've always utilized virtualenvwrapper for creating and managing python setups for developing.
 Now that more and more python work is moving over to Python 3, I wanted to start using more of the functionality it brings natively.